am10651978/eb-app-innovation/README.md

 # eb-app-innovation
-This is used to upload data to AWS beanstalk test
+This is used to test data to AWS beanstalk test